South Park season 1: Impact on Comedy Central

 In 2006, Devin Leonard of Fortune regarded that the launch of South Park transformed Comedy Central from a "not-so-funny" network to "a cable industry power almost overnight."
 The impact the show had ended up surprising everybody involved.
 At the time, the cable network had a low distribution of just 21 million subscribers.
 Comedy Central marketed the show aggressively before its launch, billing it as "that's why they invented the V-chip."
 The resulting buzz led to the network earning an estimated $30 million in T-shirts sales alone before the first episode was even aired.

 South Park became immediately one of the most popular shows on cable television, averaging consistently between 3.5 and 5.5 million viewers.
-The Denver-based Tele-Communications Inc., the largest cable operator in the U.S. at the time, had just dropped Comedy Central, but when South Park debuted, Denver newspapers and radio stations heavily criticized the operator for not carrying the hit show of the two local filmmakers—Parker and Stone.
+The Denver-based Tele-Communications Inc., the largest cable operator in the United States at the time, had just dropped Comedy Central, but when South Park debuted, Denver newspapers and radio stations heavily criticized the operator for not carrying the hit show of the two local filmmakers—Parker and Stone.
 Doug Herzog, Comedy Central's president at the time, said that the public "went nuts" as the network received about ten million new subscriptions through Tele-Communications Inc. alone, "which at that time was unheard of."

 An affiliate of the MTV Network until then, Comedy Central decided, in part due to the success of South Park, to have its own independent sales department.
 By the end of 1998, Comedy Central had sold more than $150 million worth of merchandise for the show, including T-shirts and dolls.
 Over the next few years, Comedy Central's viewership spiked largely due to South Park, adding 3 million new subscribers in the first half of 1998 alone and allowed the network to sign international deals with networks in several countries.